Shubhu0500/maps-using-google-api/README.md

-# maps-using-google-api
+# maps-using-js
-A web app to locate a user's current location and find anylocation on the map using google maps
+using google maps to render location and share an URL when we get a location